vmmc2/The-Complete-2022-Web-Development-Bootcamp/Section 11 - The DOM/README.md

 ```

 ## Differences between ```.innerHTML``` and ```.textContent```
 * The ```.innerHTML``` property is going to return everything that is inside the specified HTML tag, including other HTML tags.
+Through this, we can add HTML code on the fly.
+And remember: Always specify it as a string.
 * Whereas, ```.textContent``` is going to return just the text content inside the specified HTML tag.
 It's not going to include other HTML tags in its return value.